How to Apply to the Applied Physics Program

 - At least three letters of recommendation from professors familiar with your work.
 Letters of recommendation are very important; choose your recommenders wisely.
 The Graduate School's admission committees are interested in recommendation letters from those who are most able to assess your academic and research abilities in areas related to your field of study.
 Letters of recommendation must be submitted online.
 When you enter your recommender's contact information on the online application form, an email is immediately sent to your recommender with instructions.
 It is your responsibility to ensure that we receive all letters by December 31.

-- GRE scores (General and Physics): due to complications resulting from the COVID-19 pandemic, both the GRE General and Physics will not be required for applications submitted in 2020 for fall 2021 enrollment.
-However, official scores will be reviewed if submitted.
+- GRE scores (General and Physics): due to complications resulting from the COVID-19 pandemic, the GRE General and Physics tests are not required for applications submitted in 2020 for Fall 2021 enrollment.
+If official GRE scores are submitted they will be reviewed, but no application will be downgraded if GRE scores are not submitted.
+All applications will be reviewed holistically in terms of academic performance, research experience and recommendations.
+We particularly encourage applications of students from groups who are under-represented in physics and applied physics.

 - For non-native English-speaking students, official results of the Test of English as a Foreign Language (TOEFL).
 A minimum TOEFL score of 577 (paper test), 233 (computer test), or 90 (Internet-based test) is required for admission to Northwestern.
 Non-native English-speaking students who wish to work as Teaching Assistants must take the TOEFL-iBT (Internet-based Test) and achieve a minimum score of 26 on the oral part.
 The paper and computer TOEFL exams are not acceptable to serve as a Teaching Assistant; these qualify you only for admission.
 Students who have previously scored a 45 on the old TSE (Test of Spoken English) exam can also serve as Teaching Assistants.
 Use institution code 1565 to send scores to NU.